EDUCATION – REPETITIONS

 Even though we are materially secure (in the Western world), we're collectively psychologically insecure, and we are compensating with our species' habitual survival stategy – even more focusing.
 We're overfocusing.

-Alice's Red Queen runningWe're in a ridiculous situation, like Alice's Red Queen, there simply isn't any time left to slow down because there is so much more to keep repeating.
+Alice's Red Queen running.We're in a ridiculous situation, like Alice's Red Queen, there simply isn't any time left to slow down because there is so much more to keep learning and repeating.

 We are being incredibly stupid.
-We have no free space left to remember and experience the relevance of panaral sensing.
+We have no free time or space left to remember or experience pahanal sensing.

 Back to Chapter Three : Civilisation's Habitual Ruts